bufbuild/protobuf-es/MANUAL.md

 Options for `toBinary`:

 - `writeUnknownFields?: boolean`<br/>
-  Include [unknown fields](#unknown-fields) in the serialized output?
+  Controls whether to include [unknown fields](#unknown-fields) in the serialized output.
 The default behavior is to retain unknown fields and include them in the serialized output.

 Options for `fromBinary`:

 - `readUnknownFields?: boolean`<br/>
-  Retain [unknown fields](#unknown-fields) during parsing?
+  Controls whether to retain [unknown fields](#unknown-fields) during parsing.
 The default behavior is to retain unknown fields and include them in the serialized output.

 ### JSON serialization options